Destroy All Monsters: Box office

 Destroy All Monsters was released in Japan on 1 August 1968 where it was distributed by Toho.
 It was released on a double bill with a reissue of the film Atragon.
-The film had a budget of roughly ¥200,000,000 yen and received an attendance of 2,580,000.
+The film had a budget of roughly ¥200,000,000 and received an attendance of 2,580,000.
 The film was reissued theatrically in Japan in 1972 where it was re-edited by Honda to a 74-minute running time and released with the title Godzilla: Lightning Fast Strategy (ゴジラ電撃大作戦, Gojira Dengeki Daisakusen).
 Destroy All Monsters continued the decline in ticket sales in Japan for the Godzilla series, earning 2.6 million in ticket sales.
 In comparison, Invasion of Astro-Monster brought in 3.8 million and Son of Godzilla collected 2.5 million.

 US release

 The film was released in the United States by American International Pictures with an English-language dub on 23 May 1969.
 The film premiered in the United States in Cincinnati.
 American International Pictures hired Titra Studios to dub the film into English.
 The American version of the film remains relatively close to the Japanese original.
-Among the more notable removed elements include Akira Ifukube's title theme and a brief shot of Minilla shielding his eyes and ducking when King Ghidorah drops Anguirus from the sky.
+Among the more notable removed elements include Akira Ifukube's title theme (the credits are moved to the end of the film) and a brief shot of Minilla shielding his eyes and ducking when King Ghidorah drops Anguirus from the sky.
 Destroy All Monsters was shown on American television until the early 1980s.
 It resurfaced on cable broadcast on the Sci-Fi Channel in 1996.

 Home media

-Destroy All Monsters was released on VHS by ADV Films in 1998 which featured English-dubbed dialogue from Toho's own international version of the film.
+The AIP release of Destroy All Monsters was never released on home video in the United States, despite Orion Home Video at one point having distribution rights.
+It was finally released on VHS by ADV Films in 1998 which featured English-dubbed dialogue from Toho's own international version of the film.
 In 2011, Tokyo Shock released the film on DVD and Blu-ray and in 2014 the company re-released it on DVD and Blu-ray.
 In 2019, the Japanese version and export English version were included in a Blu-ray box set released by the Criterion Collection, which included all 15 films from the franchise's Shōwa era.

 In 2021, Toho premiered a 4K remaster of the film on the Nippon Classic Movie Channel, along with seven other Godzilla films also remastered in 4K.
 The film was downscaled to 2K for broadcast.